Chief Warrant Officer 4 Phillip M. Curran

 Operations Officer, 11th Military Police Battalion (CID)

-CW4 Curran’s awards and decorations include the Bronze Star with one Oak Leaf Cluster, the Defense Meritorious Service Medal, the Meritorious Service Medal with one Oak Leaf Cluster, the Joint Service Commendation Medal, the Army Commendation Medal with three Oak Leaf Clusters, the Army Achievement Medal with three Oak Leaf Cluster, the Good Conduct Award, 2nd Award, the National Defense Service Medal with one Bronze Star, the Iraqi Campaign Medal with one Bronze Star, the Global War on Terrorism – Expeditionary Medal, the Global War on Terrorism – Service Medal, the NCO Professional Development Ribbon with numeral 2, the Army Service Ribbon and the Overseas Ribbon with numeral 3.
+CW4 Curran’s awards and decorations include the Bronze Star Medal (two oak leaf clusters), the Defense Meritorious Service Medal, the Meritorious Service Medal (one oak leaf cluster), the Joint Service Commendation Medal, the Army Commendation Medal (three oak leaf clusters), the Army Achievement Medal (three oak leaf clusters), the Good Conduct Award (2nd award), the National Defense Service Medal (Bronze Star), the Afghanistan Campaign Medal (one Campaign Star), the Iraqi Campaign Medal (two Campaign Stars), the Global War on Terrorism – Expeditionary Medal, the Global War on Terrorism – Service Medal, the NCO Professional Development Ribbon (Numeric 2), the Army Service Ribbon, the Overseas Ribbon (Numeric 3), and the NATO Medal.